-The Bonds are general obligations of the District payable solely from ad valorem property taxes levied within the boundaries of the former Elementary School District.
-The Board of Supervisors of the County is empowered and obligated to annually levy ad valorem property taxes, without limitation as to rate or amount, upon all property subject to taxation by the District within the boundaries of the former Elementary School District (except certain personal property which is taxable at limited rates) for the payment of principal of and interest on the Bonds when due.
+The Bonds are general obligations of the District payable solely from ad valorem property taxes.
+The Board of Supervisors of the County is empowered and obligated to annually levy ad valorem property taxes, without limitation as to rate or amount, upon all property subject to taxation by the District (except certain personal property which is taxable at limited rates) for the payment of principal of and interest on the Bonds when due.
 See "THE BONDS - Security and Sources of Payment" and "TAX BASE FOR REPAYMENT OF BONDS" herein.